 *Silicones stick to the hair surface, creating a plastic-like film and prevent hair from absorbing water, air, and nutrients.
 Over time, this causes hair to become dry and brittle.
 It’s best to avoid these!

-How To Pick The Right Products For Your Porosity
+How To Pick The Right Products For Your Hair Type

-I mentioned in the criteria above that the right products are suitable for your porosity.
+I mentioned in the criteria above that the right products are suitable for your hair type.

 This means, in addition to being non-toxic and high performing:

-- Low porosity hair type — protein-free and advertises “volume” or “for light, fine hair”
+- Fine Strands, Low Density, Low Porosity — look for light protein or protein-free products that advertise “volume” or “for light, fine hair”

-- High porosity hair type — contains protein and rich butters/oils and advertises “deeply nourishing”, “smoothing”, or “for coarse, thirsty, dry hair”
+- Coarse Strands, High Density, High Porosity — look for products containing protein and rich butters/oils and advertising “deeply nourishing”, “smoothing”, or “for coarse, thirsty, dry hair”

 I’ve found it’s not necessary to buy curl specific shampoo and conditioner, because your hair type trumps all and if you get that right, the rest falls into place.